-It's happening—PCs are morphing into TVs, unblockable commercials included:
+It's happening—PCs are morphing into TVs, compulsory commercials included:

 More examples here, here, and here.
 You can also be horrified at the Advertising Software Developers Kit here, sample the public outcry and outrage here, and find tips on desperately trying to plug the dam here.
 An advertising ecosystem is clearly coming soon to a Windows computer near you—if not already blooming on yours—in spite of widespread loathing, frustration, and disappointment.

-In sum: after its Windows 8 and tablet fiascos that may have permanently damaged the PC industry, Microsoft's response is a greedy exploitation of its monopoly; an agenda that's condescending and antagonistic towards its longstanding user base; and a mandatory-updates system that's completely under the control of a company which now views its existing customers as resources to be monetized.
+It's a valid beef: after its Windows 8 and tablet fiascos that may have permanently damaged the PC industry, Microsoft's response seems a greedy exploitation of its monopoly; an agenda that's condescending and antagonistic towards its longstanding user base; and a mandatory-updates system that's completely under the control of a company which now views its existing customers as resources to be monetized.

 The Windows 10 story just took an even darker turn, with Windows 10 S—a